 Example 3

-Image Non-numeric gpositioning pattern of the term of terms and squares. term one, 2 squares. term 2, 6 squares. term 3, 12 squares, term 4, 20 squares.
+Image Non-numeric positioning pattern of the term of terms and squares. term one, 2 squares. term 2, 6 squares. term 3, 12 squares, term 4, 20 squares.

-At first glance, this situation may seem very complex, since the pattern corresponding to the number of squares that make up the term in each term (2, 6, 12, 20, …) does not present a simple addition regularity rule.
-Before putting such a situation aside, it is important to examine it more closely.
-First, we need to extend the pattern of terms, then analyze the regularity rule, and finally construct a table of values.
+At first glance, this pattern may seem very complex, because the number of squares (2, 6, 12, 20, …) that make up each term does not have a simple pattern rule.
+Before putting such a pattern aside, it is important to examine it more closely.
+Let's continue to explore this pattern by extending and analyzing the pattern, constructing a table of values, and then describing the relationship with words.

 Nonnumeric increasing sequence of the rank of figures and squares.
 Rank 5, 30 squares.
 Rank 6, 42 squares.

-Image Non-numeric gpositioning pattern of the term of terms and two different colour squares. term one, 2 squares. term 2, 2 squares and 4 dark blue squares. term 3, 6 squares and 6 dark blue squares. term 4, 12 squares, 8 dark blue colour squares.
+Image Geometric pattern of the term numbers and two different colour squares. term one, 2 squares. term 2, 2 squares and 4 dark blue squares. term 3, 6 squares and 6 dark blue squares. term 4, 12 squares, 8 dark blue colour squares.

 The number of squares increases by 4, by 6, by 8, and so on.
-These quantities can be observed in the non-numeric pattern.
+These quantities can be observed in the geometric pattern.

-To move from the term in the 1st term to the term in the 2nd term, four squares are added - a term of two squares and a column of two squares.
+To move from the 1st term to the 2nd term, four squares are added - which can be viewed as two squares and a column of two squares.

-To move from the term in the 2nd term to the term in the 3rd term, six squares are added - a term of three squares and a column of three squares.
+To move from the 2nd term to the 3rd term, six squares are added - which can be viewed as three squares and a column of three squares.

-To move from the term in the 3rd term to the term in the 4th term, eight squares are added - a term of four squares and a column of four squares.
+To move from the 3rd term to 4th term, eight squares are added - which can be viewed as four squares and a column of four squares.

 Table of Values

-Image Value of table that represents the term of terms and the number of squares. term one, 2 sqaures. term 2, 6 squares. term 3, 12 squares. term 4, 20 squares.
-Rule of regularity of plus 4, plus 6, plus 8.
+Image Table of values that represents the term numbers and the number of squares. term one, 2 squares. term 2, 6 squares. term 3, 12 squares. term 4, 20 squares.
+Pattern rule of plus 4, plus 6, plus 8.

-It is also possible to analyze each of the terms to recognize the relationship between the term number of the term and the number of squares in it.
-Students, for example, can explain their observation as follows.
+Describing the pattern rule functionally, we need to analyze the relationship between the term number and the number of squares in it.

-• In the 2nd term, there are 3 columns of 2 squares.
+• In the 2nd term, there are three columns of two squares.

-• In the 3rd term, there are 4 columns of 3 squares.
+• In the 3rd term, there are four columns of three squares.

-• In the 4th term, there are 5 columns of 4 squares.
+• In the 4th term, there are five columns of four squares.

 • So in the 10th term, there will be 11 columns of 10 squares.

-• A term is always composed of columns of squares.
-The number of columns is one more than the term number of the term and the number of squares in each column is the term number of the term.
+• The number of columns is always one more than the term number and the number of squares in each column is always equivalent to the term number.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
-65.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
+52-65.

-Image Non-numeric pattern with repetitive patterns: pattern A: term one to 9, rectangle, trapezoid, triangle, repeated 3 times.
+Image Geometric pattern with repeating patterns: pattern A: term one to 9, rectangle, trapezoid, triangle, repeated 3 times.

-Pattern rule in Pattern B: a square is added to the previous term.
+Pattern rule: a square is added from one term to the next.

-Image Non-numeric pattern with gpositioning patterns. pattern “B”.
+Image Non-numeric pattern with positioning patterns. pattern “B”.
 Term one: one square.
 Term 2: two squares.
 Term 3: 3 squares.

-Pattern rule in Pattern C: a cube is always added to the bottom term of the previous term.
+Pattern rule: one more cube is added to the bottom row from one term to the next.

-Image Non-numeric pattern with gpositioning patterns.
+Image Geometric pattern with growing patterns.
 Term one, 2 cubes.
 Term 2, 3 cubes.
 Term 3, 4 cubes.

-Image Value tables represents the term of a term and the number of cubes.
+Image Table of values represents the term number and the number of cubes.
 Term one, 2 cubes.
 Term 2, 3 cubes.
 Term 3, 4 cubes.

 Knowledge: Functional Relationship

-Functional Pattern Rule : a rule that extends a pattern by establishing the relationship between the term number and its term.
+Functional Pattern Rule: a rule that describes the relationship between any term number and its term value.

-Image Non-numeric pattern shows the correspondence rule by establishing the relation between the term and its term.
+Image Geometric pattern shows the correspondence rule by establishing the relation between the term number and its term value.
 1st term, 3 triangles.
 2nd term, 6 triangles.
 3rd term, 9 triangles.
 4th term, 12 triangles.

-Image Number pattern with term of term and number of triangles. term one, three triangles. term 2, 6 triangles. term 3, 9 triangles. term 4, 12 triangles.
+Image Number pattern with term number and number of triangles. term one, three triangles. term 2, 6 triangles. term 3, 9 triangles. term 4, 12 triangles.
 Correspondence rule times three.